pawpengaga/pawpengaga/README.md

 - Play piano
 - Create illustrations
 - Work with Data Structures
-- Making interactivity with Javascript
+- Make interactivity with Javascript
-- Doing basic electronics
+- Do basic electronics

 ## 📫 How to reach me:
 The only way is by email.